Sunday school teacher Lizzie Borden became a media sensation when she was accused of murdering her father and stepmother with an ax on August 4, 1892.

 The pair formed a strong bond — some speculate they were lovers — but Emma did not approve.
 Two years after Lizzie met Nance, Emma moved out of the house they shared.

-Lizzie Borden lived out the rest of her days in relative quiet and privacy before dying in 1927 at the age of 67.
+Lizzie Borden lived out the rest of her days in relative quiet and privacy.
+She died in 1927 at the age of 67 — taking anything she knew about the murders with her to the grave.

-Some think Andrew’s illegitimate son, William, committed the crime, and that Lizzie and Emma conspired to cover up his involvement, or more likely, that the two sisters made the plans while Lizzie alone carried out the actual murders.
-Others think Lizzie and Sullivan were having an affair and murdered the Bordens together.
+Some think Andrew’s illegitimate son, William, committed the crime — and that Lizzie and Emma conspired to cover up his involvement.
+Others believe that the two sisters plotted the murders together.
+Another line of speculation suggests that Lizzie and Sullivan were having an affair, which led to the murders.

 In 2012, journals kept by Lizzie’s lawyer, Andrew Jackson Jennings, were obtained by the Fall River Historical Society.